 For someone with no experience with business checking accounts, a business checking probably seems plain vanilla.
 However, opening a business banking account can be a frustrating experience.
 Additionally, business banking accounts often carry hefty monthly fees.

-Novo’s business checking account differentiates itself on two points:
+Novo’s business checking account differentiates itself on several points: